triton-inference-server/tensorrt_backend/examples/Torch_TensorRT/README.md

 docker run -it --gpus all -v /path/to/this/folder:/resnet50_eg nvcr.io/nvidia/pytorch:<xx.xx>-py3
 ```

-We have already made a short script `torch_trt_resnet50.py` as a sample for you to use Torch TensorRT.
-For more examples visit our [Github Repository](https://github.com/NVIDIA/Torch-TensorRT/).
+We have already made sample to use Torch TensorRT: `torch_trt_resnet50.py`.
+For more examples visit our [Github Repository](https://github.com/NVIDIA/Torch-TensorRT/tree/master/notebooks).

 ```
 python torch_trt_resnet50.py